-When appropriate, the Trustee, on the administrators' recommendation, decides on the amount of cash required for benefit payments and other outgoings, and informs the investment managers of any liquidity requirements.
-The Trustee's preference is for investments that are readily realisable but recognises that achieving a well-diversified portfolio may mean holding some investments that are less liquid (eg property).
+For the DB section, when appropriate, the Trustee, on the administrators' recommendation, decides on the amount of cash required for any outgoings and informs the investment managers of any liquidity requirements.
+The Trustee's preference is for investments that are readily realisable, but recognises that achieving a well-diversified portfolio may mean holding some investments that are less liquid (eg property).